arapaima-uk/source.arapaima-uk.github.io/content/post/2017-06-17-vagrant-sql-server-linux-libvirt.md

 Not only are they separate packages, they require different mechanisms for accepting the terms of the EULA; one requires an environment variable `ACCEPT_EULA=y`, and the other requires a parameter `accept-eula`!

-We also pass the top-secret sa password as an environment variable; this is required to run the installation silently.
+We also pass the top-secret `sa` password as an environment variable; this is required to run the installation silently.

 Having done all that, we wait for the service to start before proceeding.
 This is why `tcping` was required, it's among the simplest ways to figure out if there's anything listening on a given port.

 Finally, we restore a database from a backup and run a script to install the tSQLt unit testing framework.
 By default, Vagrant will rsync the folder containing the `Vagrantfile` to a `/Vagrant` folder inside our VM, so we can simply put any files we need for provisioning (or for anything else) inside this folder.
 In this case, I've extracted the contents of the `tSQLt.zip` from the [tSQLt downloads page](http://tsqlt.org/downloads/).

-Originally, I had the database backup copied from the [original repo](https://github.com/microsoft/sql-server-samples) here too, but had to replace this with a call to `curl`; I'm glad to say I'd sever run into the Github file size limit before!
+Originally, I had the database backup copied from the [original repo](https://github.com/microsoft/sql-server-samples) here too, but had to replace this with a call to `curl`; I'm glad to say I'd never run into the Github file size limit before!
 Obviously this makes the re-provisioning process a bit slower, it's best to have these large file dependencies somewhere local if you can manage it.

 ### What we didn't do